jlgerber/cpp_happy_fun_time/session_15/session15.md

 In either case, we have to fetch the contents of the child, and we have to provide type information when we do so.
 This is handled by the ```as``` template function.

 #### Reading from a File
-We are going to read that yaml file from above, starting with a blank readYaml function, and filling out out slowly.
+We are going to read that yaml file from above, starting with a blank read Yaml function, and filling out out slowly.

 ```
 void readYamlFile() {